Can You Develop Bicep Peak?

 We know then that muscle activation can differ among trainees.
 The advice here to get big peaked biceps likely applies for many, but you need to experiment with exercises and methods to discover what works for you.

 Remember the principle of variety, among the most important for successful bodybuilding.
 Both heavy and light training, for instance, may better stimulate biceps peak by addressing various muscle-building components.
+At the least, they may represent different ways to achieve the same end result yet allow for better recovery.

 Balance is important though.
 Heed Steve Reeves’ warning that too great a biceps peak looks grotesque, a belief which had him only focusing on this quality pre-contest.
 (My opinion is that this poor look may actually be underdevelopment of the biceps versus the brachialis proportionately, which occurs from too many curls with fixed wrists.)